-The University may supplement employees' pay when they assume additional assignments at a higher level or temporarily fill vacant positions at a higher grade than their current positions.
+The University may supplement an employee's pay when he or she assumes additional assignments at a higher level or temporarily fills a vacant position at a higher grade than the current position.
 Pay supplements are recommended by the employee's department head and must be approved by the appropriate senior officer.

-For employees to receive pay supplements, the following criteria must be met:
+For an employee to receive a pay supplement, the following criteria must be met:

 - The assignment duration is a minimum of one month and not longer than one year